dev-blax/dev-blax/README.md

 - **Flutter:** Building cross-platform mobile applications with engaging designs.
 - **Python for AI:** Developing AI-powered applications and models using Python.
 - **React.js:** Crafting interactive and responsive web applications.
-- **Cloud Computing:** Managing virtual machines and containers in the cloud.
 - **UI/UX Design:** Creating user experiences that captivate and engage.

 ## Fun Facts